 - Phone number

-Candidates will receive a registration confirmation by e-mail from Pearson VUE team (including exam place & time) – we recommend you check your spam folder.
+Candidates will receive a registration confirmation by e-mail from ESC – we recommend you check your spam folder.

-For those taking the 2020 exam online (rescheduled due to pandemic) it is necessary for us to share information with CYIM and ProctorU® as the examination and test providers.
+For those taking the 2022 exam online it is necessary for us to share information with CYIM and ProctorU® as the examination and test

 If you need to cancel your registration, you must inform the BCS and your TPD in writing as soon as possible.
 Cancellations received at least 8 weeks before the exam will receive a full refund less an administration fee £20.